bocoup/learn-ansible/exercises/tasks-and-idempotency/overview.md

 remove it!
 Ansible leaves no configuration on the machines it controls.
 Instead, it dynamically introspects the state of the machine on a per-task basis as needed.
-If you need to remove something, you will almost always be altering the `state` directive of the task.
+If you need to remove something, you will almost always be altering the `state` directive of the task and setting it to `absent`.

 ## LEARNING OBJECTIVES

-- How do you find documentation for an Ansible module?
+- Where is the best place to look for documentation about an Ansible module?
 - How do you install an apt package using Ansible?
 - Why do you need to update apt cache before installing things?
 - What are apt-keys and repositories?